nathanbish/CUSG-Law/Statutes/Title III: Finance & Appropriations/Chapter 2: Financial Rules & Restrictions/Financial_Rules.md

 from the student body or until Local Schools Council adopts a provision such as this into their bylaws, whichever comes first," Neither of which has been confirmed by the codifier, though that does not mean such has not occured.

+## §3.2.5 – Central Reserve Travel Cap & Treasurer Reporting Duties

+**Enacted by** 32 LCB 1 (1989)

+**Text:**

+(a) No more than twenty percent (20%) of Legislative Council's Central Reserve shall be spent on out-of-state travel in any given fiscal year.

+(b) The Treasurer of Legislative Council shall be responsible for obtaining the correct figures for out-of-state travel from the Student Finance Office and including such information in each Legislative Council financial report.

+(c) The Treasurer shall include the percentage of the Central Reserve allocated for out-of-state travel in each financial report.